hen-wood/meetup-clone/original-schema-and-docs.md

   the group with a status of "co-host"
 - Request

-  - Method: PUT
+  - Method: PATCH
-  - URL: /api/venues/:venueId
+  - URL: /venues/:venueId
   - Headers:
     - Content-Type: application/json
   - Body: